-The Green Party of the United States does not have individual membership, but has 46 affiliated state party members, plus the District of Columbia, and five organized caucuses.
+The Green Party of the United States has 46 affiliated state party members, plus the District of Columbia, and five organized caucuses.
 Different states have varying laws and party rules that define membership.
 In the 31 states (+ DC) that have partisan registration, 22 (+ DC) allow for, and report, Green Party registration numbers.
 In 2016 there were 257,000 registered Greens in these states.

 Many thousands more identify themselves as Green in states that don’t have voter registration by party membership.
-Greens are organized in all 50 states, as well as the District of Columbia and Puerto Rico.
-In the 2016 general election, the Green Party had ballot lines in 34 states plus DC, including the seven largest states.
+In the 2016 general election, the Green Party had ballot lines in 44 states plus DC, including the seven largest states.
 Voters in three additional states could write in our presidential candidate.
 Jill Stein, our 2016 presidential candidate, got 1.5 million votes (1.1%).

 Internationally, U.S. Greens are part of a global movement of Green Parties in almost 100 countries, reflecting a shared commitment to heal our planet that transcends national identities and political boundaries.

-Greens have run for office since the first Green Parties were founded in Tasmania and New Zealand in 1972.
+Greens have run for office since the first Green Parties were organized in 1972, starting with Australia, New Zealand and England.
 Since then, Greens have been elected to thousands of seats around the globe in local, regional, national and international parliaments.
 On the national level, Greens currently hold over 300 seats around the globe, including seats in European nations and in Australia, Brazil, Canada, Colombia, Congo, México, Mongolia, New Zealand and Vanuatu.
-This number includes 50 Greens holding seats in the European Parliament.
+This number includes 52 people from the Greens/European Free Alliance Group holding seats in the European Parliament from 18 countries and 5 regions.
 In 2017, Katrín Jakobsdóttir of the Left-Green Movement was elected the Prime Minister of Iceland.